p2k3m/astro/README.md

 # Vedic Astrology Chart Generator

 A single-page React application that renders an accurate North Indian style D1 (Rashi) chart based on birth details.
-It uses the Swiss Ephemeris powered [`jyotish-calculations`](https://www.npmjs.com/package/jyotish-calculations) library for high precision and Geoapify for location autocompletion.
+It uses the Swiss Ephemeris powered [`jyotish-calculations`](https://www.npmjs.com/package/jyotish-calculations) library for high precision and a local dataset or geocoder service for location autocompletion.

 ## Live Demo